mikewest/mgc/mikewest.org/2009/2009-05-03-installing-the-w3c-html-validator-on-jeos.markdown

     - w3c
     - webdev
     - development
+Teaser:    |
+    So.
+W3C has quite decent [installation instructions][install] for the HTML validator, but it makes a few assumptions about a typical linux environment that don't actually hold true if you're running a stripped down JeOS distro in a virtual machine.
 ---
 So.
 W3C has quite decent [installation instructions][install] for the HTML validator, but it makes a few assumptions about a typical linux environment